KotaroTanabe/MyMahjong/docs/tenhou-json.md

 Our implementation currently supports only a subset of this
 specification:

+- Dora indicators from kan draws are appended to the indicator list.
-- Ura dora markers are always empty.
+- Ura dora markers are included when a hand is won.
 - The result array stores only score deltas and a simple win record without detailed point strings or yaku information.